Treatment of Animals in Hinduism

 forms, including plants and animals, are manifestations of God as

-only.
+of Prajapati only.
 There are no exceptions.
-God is the lord of the animals (pasupati).
+God is the lord of the

-are also subject to the cycle of births and
+Like humans, animals are also subject to the cycle of births and

 deaths, karma, triple gunas, aspects of Nature, mortality and the

 who is the lord of all (pasupathi).
 The pasus are Siva differentiated

 as individual beings subject to the bonds (pasas) of egoism, delusion

 and karma.
 When they overcome these bonds and realize their true